-features of service
+features of aurora detection and notification service

 Automated Photography for Real-time Detection